Lujun-5175/databootcamp_eda_case/README.md

 * Data cleaning and missing value checks
 * Summary statistics and distribution plots
 * Outcome-based comparisons across key variables
+* Aggregation of historical application data and merge with current records
 * Visualization of patterns to support interpretation

 All findings are exploratory and should be interpreted as correlations rather than causal relationships.
+The repository contains the notebook with code, a summary slide deck of key findings, and this README overview.

+---

 ## Authors

 * Lujun
 * Brooke